 Chocolate-chip cookies and other sweets can ignite the reward system in your brain, the same reward system that craves your drug of choice and is likely feeling pretty neglected.
 Try not to over-indulge as that could lead to excessive weight-gain or a new addiction to sugar.
 I used to hoard cinnamon pull-apart bread under my bed for late-night snacking and I swear by it.
 For me, sweets really helped and I didn’t mind the extra five pounds I left rehab with.
 To be honest, I needed to gain the weight.

 Self-Care (and smoking)

-Cat Marnell, author of New York Times bestseller How To Murder Your Life and Audible original Self-Tanner for the Soul, told VICE, “You gotta be smart about self-care.
+Cat Marnell, author of New York Times bestseller How to Murder Your Life and Audible original Self-Tanner for the Soul, told VICE, “You got to be smart about self-care.
 It can’t all be soothing.”

 For Marnell, any kind of excessive behavior caught her flak with the counselors, from eating so much sugar they had to lock away the honey jars to exercising so much they insisted she stop.
 Marnell said her rehab survival tip would be to eat plenty of fruits, vegetables and lean protein.
 “If you gain too much weight in rehab you’re going to associate weight gain with sobriety, which is just what your addiction wants.
 Then you’ll be tempted to get right back on drugs when you get out and your jeans at home don’t fit.”